-As you say there are many degrees of "no slop", indeed you could think of it along a spectrum where on the really crazy end you would need to indicate which side of the ball (in a combination shot) would have to make contact with the object ball --- call everything, really crazy.
-Or on the more reasonable end of the spectrum you, for example need not call short rails (i.e., "standard call shot").
+As you say there are many degrees of "no slop", indeed you could think of it along a spectrum where on the really crazy end you would need to indicate which side of the ball (in a combination shot) would have to make contact with the object ball.
+Basically call everything.
+Really crazy.
+On the more reasonable end of the spectrum you, for example, need not call short rails (i.e., "standard call shot").

-House rules at the bar are "standard call shot 8 ball" last pocket, but since they had the table we said we would play straight 8 call shot as they were.
+House rules at the bar are "standard call shot 8 ball" last pocket, but since they had the pool table we said we would play straight 8 call shot as they were.
 That's all that was said about rules and I think that is the key here as you say.

 From a common sense perspective, in the first place it would seem the purpose of calling banks, kisses, etc. is to prevent getting beat by some lucky person who really isn't as good as you are.

-In this case anyone could have made the shot i am asking about -- so luck is not the issue.
+In this case anyone could have made the shot I am asking about, so luck is not the issue.
 But on the other hand maybe they thought they had the pocket effectively blocked and we should have been forced to bank the eight?
 They didn't say that though.